Colman Domingo: 2015–2019: Television breakthrough

-In 2018, Domingo joined the Directors Guild of America as a director on season four of Fear The Walking Dead.
+In 2018, Domingo joined the Directors Guild of America as a director on season four of Fear the Walking Dead.
 He became the first ever actor from the series to helm an episode within The Walking Dead franchise.
-He ultimately directed 3 episodes of Fear The Walking Dead (episode 12 of season four, "Weak"; episode three of season five, "Humbug's Gulch"; and episode three of season six, "Alaska").
+He ultimately directed three episodes of Fear the Walking Dead (episode 12 of season four, "Weak"; episode three of season five, "Humbug's Gulch"; and episode three of season six, "Alaska").
 That year, he also wrote the book for the Broadway musical Summer: The Donna Summer Musical, and appeared in Barry Jenkins' If Beale Street Could Talk, a film adaptation of the James Baldwin 1974 novel of the same name.
-In the latter, his on-screen wife was played by Regina King, who received the Academy Award for Best Supporting Actress.
 He also collaborated with Sam Levinson for the first time with a supporting role in Assassination Nation (2018).

-Levinson cast Domingo in the recurring role of Ali, a recovering drug addict, in the HBO drama series Euphoria (2019–present).
-Domingo attracted considerable attention for his performance in Euphoria, eventually winning the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series in 2022 for his work in the second season of the series.
+Levinson cast Domingo in the recurring role of Ali Muhammad, a recovering drug addict, in the HBO drama series Euphoria (2019–2026).
+Domingo attracted considerable attention for his performance in, winning the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series in 2022 for his work in the second season of the series.

-2020–present: Career expansion
+2020–present: Film breakthrough

 In 2020, Domingo signed a first-look deal with AMC Networks.
 That year, he also received acclaim for his supporting role as Cutler in the Netflix adaptation of August Wilson's play Ma Rainey's Black Bottom, alongside Viola Davis and Chadwick Boseman.
 The following year, he received further notice for his role as X, a ruthless pimp, in the crime film Zola, which was directed by Janicza Bravo for A24.
 For his role as X, he received a nomination for the Independent Spirit Award for Best Supporting Male.
 That year, he also served as an executive producer on Scott Aharoni and Dennis Latos' short film Leylak, which premiered at that year's Tribeca Festival and qualified for the Academy Award for Best Live Action Short Film.